François Reichenbach: Work as a director

-This pioneer of the New Wave through the importance of his cinematographic work makes this man, with a free and respectful look at others, a privileged witness of his time.
-He always has a camera loaded on the back seat of his car to film immediately just in case, because he likes to "film everything that moves ".
-The famous magazine Cahiers du cinéma wrote: "François Reichenbach was born with a camera in his eye ".
+François Reichenbach, a pioneer of the New Wave movement, is recognized for his significant contributions to cinematography and for offering a free and respectful perspective on his subjects.
+Known for his readiness to capture spontaneous moments, he reportedly kept a camera in his car at all times to film anything that moved.
+The magazine Cahiers du cinéma noted that “François Reichenbach was born with a camera to his eye.”

-In 1955, he bought his first 16mm Bell & Howell camera and made his fourth short film Impressions de New York, which won the Special Jury Prize at the Tours Film Festival and a mention at the Edinburgh International Film Festival: his career as a filmmaker was launched.
-François Reichenbach films everything that comes into his head, with both eyes open.
+In 1954, Reichenbach bought his first 16mm Bell & Howell camera and made his fourth short film "Impressions de New York," which won the Special Jury Prize at the Tours Film Festival and a mention at the Edinburgh International Film Festival: his career as a filmmaker was launched.
+He films everything that comes into his head, with both eyes open.
 He says that "cinema is made by one-eyed people: one eye in the viewfinder, the other closed to better concentrate on the image.
 He keeps the other one open (the human eye) so as not to lose contact and not to abandon the filmed subject to the machine that is the camera.

 In 1957, he directed his first short film, The Marines, about an elite American unit, which imposed a new style through the impression of truth, the nerve and the originality of the gaze.